 Seeing how they just do their thing, without being dependent on anyone else, made me understand that if I want to do my own game, all I have to do is work on it.

 I know this sounds obvious but I never believed I had the right conditions to start working on this project.
 I would often complain that I don’t know how to program, I need to find the right team, I don’t have the time, etc…

-Most programmers can work just for a few months and make enough money to support themselves so they can then work full time on their projects, but as an artist, freelancing requires a lot of chasing clients and is not that well paid.
+If you were to read more, you’d know that most freelancing programmers can work just for a few months and make enough money to support themselves so they can then work full time on their projects, but as an artist, freelancing requires a lot of chasing clients and is not that well paid.
 This means that for now I need a full time job until I have a strong enough prototype that will allow me to find funding (which is also a great way to make sure that the concept works and its fun, unlike a lot of project that get started without a solid prototype and end up having a LOT of problems through production).

 This brings me to the topic I want to talk about, working on this project, during my free time, every day, for the past two years.

 Besides work, it’s important for me to have a rich personal life, since game development usually means sitting long hours, alone, looking at a monitor.
 This means dedicating time to family, friends and other non-game related activities.

 In the end I don’t have that much free time but working one hour every day is still more productive than not working at all!
 Sometimes I get more than one hour and other times less, I would say in average I get a full work day (8 hours) every week.

 It’s frustrating to try to build something that would normally take 3 days and seeing it take over 3 weeks but it’s still a lot faster than not doing it and that is a very strong motivator.

 I’ve also started to realize that game design is a lot more thinking than coding.
 Understanding the problem and finding the best solution is sometimes harder and longer than the actual implementation.
 And the fact that I can’t be in front of my computer all the time forces me to naturally dedicate more time to thinking.